altruistcoder/auto_login/README.md

 ## Instructions

-1.Open the python script, add your username.
+1. Edit the python script by add your username.

-2.Run the script.
+2. Run the script.

-3. Add the password and you are good to go.
+3. Enter your password and you are good to go.